ukhanedian/Blackjack/README.md

 # Blackjack
-A famous card game played between computer and user
+A famous card game played between computer and user.